JeffKatzy/interfamily-agent/README.md

 Or run backend with:
 * `python3 -i backend_runner.py`

-## Architecture:
+## Code Structure

+One goal was to allow both routing both routing between structured sequences (workflows) and general responses.

 <img src="https://jigsaw-labs-student.s3.amazonaws.com/request-response.png" width="90%"/>

-Incoming user messages are routed to either a general response or a sequenced workflow.
-A *workflow* is the sequence of steps, that the agent responds with individually.
+Incoming user messages are routed to either a general response or a sequenced **workflow**.
+A workflow is the sequence of steps, that the agent responds with individually.

 It is essentially a ViewModel.
-Each application may have many workflows.
+A workflow has many steps, and an application may have many workflows.

 Each step in a workflow has it's own *skip* logic that indicates if the step is already complete.
 This is often a combination of the state of the underlying model (eg. has the application parsed the related information) and the workflow itself (have we asked enough times.)